Pips Answer for Friday, October 17, 2025

 Since we only have one double-six domino [6,6], that had to be the one to fill the two cells adding up to 12.
 Once those sixes were placed at (0,1) and (1,1), the rest of the board started to fall into place.
 I used the sum of 2 and sum of 10 constraints to narrow down the remaining tiles like [4,6] and [2,6].

-Nyt Pips medium answer for 2025-10-17
+NYT Pips medium answer for 2025-10-17

-Answer for 2025-10-17
+Complete answer for 2025-10-17 (Medium)

 For the Medium puzzle, things got a bit more crowded with ten dominoes.
 I immediately spotted the Sum 0 region at (3,2) and (4,2).
 In Pips, a sum of 0 is a gift because it means both cells must be zeros.
 This gave me a solid anchor.